Close Menu

 Square Cabot, Montreal.
 Photograph by Andrevruas.

-Question for students (and subscribers): What do you think happened to Cabot and his last expedition?
+Question for students (and subscribers) to ponder: What do you think happened to Cabot and his last expedition?
 Did you know of Cabot’s role in exploring North America?
-Please let us know in the comments section below this article.

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!